-The impact of increase in service tax comes out to be paise 9.2 per unit due to the increase in the service tax rates as compared to service tax which was taken into consideration in the year 2000.
-In the year 2000 the rate of service tax was 5% which was increased to 8% and then 12.36% in year 2008-09.
-Currently the rate of service tax is 10.30%.
-In addition, the service tax on construction services was imposed from the year 2004-05 with a provision to tax the civil construction on the basis of 33% of the over all cost and the erection at full value.
-The total impact works out to Rs.
-64.51 lacs which is 3.68% of the approved capital cost of Rs.
-2508 lacs and the differential amount is 0.07 paise per unit.
+The impact of increase in Service Tax comes out to be paise 9.2 per unit due to the increase in the Service Tax rates as compared to Service Tax which was taken into consideration in the year 2000.
+In the year 2000 the rate of Service Tax was 5% which was increased to 8% and then 12.36% in year 2008-09.
+Currently the rate of Service Tax is 10.30%.
+In addition, the Service Tax on construction services was imposed from the year 2004-05 with a provision to tax the civil construction on the basis of 33% of the over all cost and the erection at full value.
+The total impact, worked out on the approved capital cost of Rs.
+2755 lacs, is 37 paise per unit.
+The abstract of cost is placed on record.